kwmcclintick/SPSCLab/README.md

 Google benchmark is used to avoid some compiler optimizations and to simplify test setup

+Compiled with aggressive O3 and march native optimizations
 ## Results

 | Optimization | Batch 1 | Batch 256 | Batch 4096 |